MyCryptoCheckout/wordpress/readme.txt

 6. Visit your WooCommerce payment gateway settings
 7. Visit your EasyDigitalDownloads payment gateway settings

+To configure EDD, edit your purchase receipt e-mail and add the {mcc_instructions} tag.

 == Screenshots ==

 1. WooCommerce checkout